surrealdb/docker.surrealdb.com/README.md

 #### 1. Install Docker on your development machine

-Follow the [Docker installation instructions](https://docs.docker.com/get-docker/), to install Docker.
+Follow the [Docker installation instructions](https://docs.docker.com/get-docker/) to install Docker on your development machine.

 #### 2. Fetch the default Docker Compose config file